Cystoscopie

 Tests et investigations

-Urodynamic tests check the filling and emptying of your bladder and help to investigate the cause of any urinary incontinence you may have.
+A micturating/voiding cystourethrogram (MCUG/VCUG) produces X-ray images of the bladder and urinary tract.
 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 Lectures complémentaires et références